dranorter/Playnomad/README.md

 # Playtak

-This is the code used for running [playtak.com](https://playtak.com).
+Playing around with the code from the beautiful playtak.com; I would love to have something this nice for playing the game Nomad.